 Q32) How do you check the transport requests created by other users?

 Ans.
-By using SE10 t-code we can find the transport requests created by other users.
+By using the SE10 t-code we can find the transport requests created by other users.

 Q33) How do you find user-defined, security parameters for system default values?